NVHarikaVIT/Smart-Task-Planner/README.md

 venv\Scripts\activate           # For Windows

 ### 3. ✅ Install Dependencies
-pip install fastapi openai pydantic jinja2 python-dotenv uvicorn
+pip install fastapi pydantic jinja2 python-dotenv uvicorn openai==0.28.1

 ### 4. ✅ Set Up Environment Variables
 Create a .env file in the root with the following: